RunSeokjin Ep. Tour

 RunSeokjin Ep.
-Tour (stylized as #RUNSEOKJIN_EP.TOUR) was the first worldwide concert tour by South Korean singer Jin, in support of his debut album, Happy, and his second album Echo.
+Tour (stylized as #RUNSEOKJIN_EP.TOUR) was the first concert tour by South Korean singer Jin, in support of his first and second extended plays, Happy (2024) and Echo (2025).
 The tour began on June 28, 2025, in Goyang, and concluded on November 1, 2025, in Incheon.

 Background and development

 After completing his military service in June 2024, Jin released his first studio album Happy in November 2024.
 His second album, Echo, was released in May 2025.

 Following the announcement of Echos release on April 14, 2025, Bighit on April 17, 2025 announced his first solo tour, RunSeokjin Ep.Tour, making him the third member of BTS to hold a solo tour.
 The tour has nine stops, with two shows at each stop.

 On October 2, 2025, BigHit announced the RunSeokjin Ep.Tour Encore in Incheon.

 Set list

 This set list represents the show on June 29, 2025, in Goyang, South Korea.
 It does not represent all dates.